Close

 Of course, it might just be a result of your altered diet.
 When you learn you’re pregnant, you probably feel inspired to improve your diet and take better care of yourself.
 This entails consuming more organic fruits, veggies and water.
 You might discover that you’re using the restroom more frequently due to all of this, which can directly affect your bowel movements.

-How to Ensure Excessive Pooping Is Not Diarrhoea
+How to Ensure Excessive Pooping Is Not Diarrhoea?

 Diarrhoea is commonly the cause of frequent bowel movements.
 It is also important to note that diarrhoea often results in stools that are watery or present in a semi-liquid form.
 In most cases, if your stools are solid during pregnancy, it is not diarrhoea.
-If you are often pooping and it isn’t diarrhoea, consult your doctor to rule out any infections or other complications.
+If you are often pooping and it isn’t diarrhoea, consult your doctor to rule out any infections or other complications (4).

 What if You Are Suffering From Diarrhoea?

 If you are suffering from diarrhoea, you shouldn’t panic; this is normal during pregnancy.
 Diarrhoea during pregnancy is most commonly caused due to the shift in hormone levels and weaker immunity, which strains your digestive tract.
 If you are suffering from diarrhoea, first consult your doctor.
 If the doctor says there is no food poisoning, infection, or any other medical problem or condition (apart from the pregnancy itself), then make key lifestyle changes by avoiding consuming heavy foods, sugary drinks, and other hard-to-digest consumables.
-Remember to exercise as well as this helps your digestive tract and keeps your body resistant to conditions that may harm you due to a weakened immune system.
+Remember to exercise as well as this helps your digestive tract and keeps your body resistant to conditions that may harm you due to a weakened immune system (5).

-When to Call a Doctor
+When to Call Doctor?

 In most cases, frequent bowel movements during pregnancy, from the second trimester to the end of your pregnancy, should be monitored carefully.
 During the first trimester, the risk of suffering any complications is minimal.
 After the first trimester, diarrhoea and frequent stools will be common but dissipate within a couple of days or a week.
 If this doesn’t happen, visit a doctor immediately.